ch4mpy/egastro/backend/README.md

           - "/actuator/health/liveness"
           - "/v3/api-docs/**"
 ```
+In the case where we wanted more realms to be accepted as trusted issuers, we would just add more entries to the `ops` array.

 ### <a name="spring-addons-bff-conf">7.5.
 BFF Configuration
 Apparently, the `spring-cloud-gateway-mvc` is not completely stable yet and will have to use `spring-cloud-gateway`, but be careful that it is a reactive application expecting reactive security conf (`@EnableWebFluxSecurity` instead of `@EnableWebSecurity`, expose `SecurityWebFilterChain` instead of `SecurityFilterChain`, etc.).
 Hopefully, spring-addons auto-detects the application type and adapts its auto-configuration.